Top 10 exercises to increase height at home

 • Hold for 30 seconds

-This is especially useful for teens who spend hours bent over smartphones or tablets.
+Particularly valuable for younger people who spend hours hunched over phones or tablets.

 10. High Knees